MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Resources/Update-AzADUser.md

       - `[Saml2Token <IMicrosoftGraphOptionalClaim[]>]`: The optional claims returned in the SAML token.
     - `[ParentalControlSetting <IMicrosoftGraphParentalControlSettings>]`: parentalControlSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CountriesBlockedForMinor <String[]>]`: Specifies the two-letter ISO country codes.
-Access to the application will be blocked for minors from the countries specified in this list.
+Access to the application will be blocked for minors from the countries/regions specified in this list.
       - `[LegalAgeGroupRule <String>]`: Specifies the legal age group rule that applies to users of the app.
 Can be set to one of the following values: ValueDescriptionAllowDefault.
 Enforces the legal minimum.
 This means parental consent is required for minors in the European Union and Korea.RequireConsentForPrivacyServicesEnforces the user to specify date of birth to comply with COPPA rules.
-RequireConsentForMinorsRequires parental consent for ages below 18, regardless of country minor rules.RequireConsentForKidsRequires parental consent for ages below 14, regardless of country minor rules.BlockMinorsBlocks minors from using the app.
+RequireConsentForMinorsRequires parental consent for ages below 18, regardless of country/region minor rules.RequireConsentForKidsRequires parental consent for ages below 14, regardless of country/region minor rules.BlockMinorsBlocks minors from using the app.
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the application.
 Not nullable.
       - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
       - `[DisplayName <String>]`: Friendly name for the password.
 Optional.